kubernauts/tk8-addon-develop/Readme.md

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/kubernauts/tk8/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments